Hair Loss Caused by Stress

 Alopecia treatment for male patient, 6 months

-Other causes of baldness or hair loss
+Other types of hair loss

+Is hair loss from stress permanent?
 Will hair loss from stress grow back?

 How to treat hair loss from stress